shbenzer/package-lock-analyzer/README.md

   - `Integrity`
   - `Requires`
   - `Dependencies`
-  - `hasDependencies` (boolean flag indicating whether a package has dependencies)
+  - `hasDependencies` (boolean flag indicating whether a dependency has its own dependencies)

 ### 3. Process Dependency Information
 Extracts and processes data from the `dependencies` dictionary: